Components of a Cancer Genetic Counseling Session

 - Putting risk into perspective

-- Comparing a 20 percent lifetime risk to the general population risk of 5 percent
+- Comparing risk, such as 20 percent lifetime risk compared with the general population risk of 5 percent

 - Explaining the meaning of lifetime risk and comparing it to immediate risk